NREL/HPC/Systems/Swift/modules.md

 3. Don't load the slurm module.
 The version of slurm it points to has not been configured.
 4. To use the configured version of slurm *export PATH=/nopt/nrel/slurm/bin:$PATH*
 5. There are some example slrum scripts in the example directory.
 Again, don't use IntelMPI on Swift.
-6. There is a very basic version of conda in the "anaconda" directory.
+6. There is a very basic version of conda in the "anaconda" directory in each  /nopt/nrel/apps/YYMMDDa directory.
 However, there is a more complete environment pointed to by the module under /nopt/nrel/apps/modules.
 This is set up like Eagle.
 See: https://www.nrel.gov/hpc/eagle-software-python.html